raine/anki-llm/README.md

 #### **Understanding `--field` vs `--json` modes**

-Both `process-file` and `process-deck` support two response formats:
+Both `process-file` and `process-deck` support two response formats for the LLM:

 - **`--field` mode** (single field update): The LLM response is saved to the specified field.